alanleehc/llama-cpu/README.md

 This repository is intended as a minimal, hackable and readable example to load [LLaMA](https://ai.facebook.com/blog/large-language-model-llama-meta-ai/) ([arXiv](https://arxiv.org/abs/2302.13971v1)) models and run inference by using only CPU.
 Thus requires no videocard, but 64 (better 128 Gb) of RAM and modern processor is required.

-At the moment only 7B model inference supported.

 ### Conda Environment Setup Example for Windows 10+
 Download and install Anaconda Python https://www.anaconda.com and run Anaconda Prompt
 ```